wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

   * RTC (In-app voice & messaging)

     * Under `Event URL` add: `<your ngrok url>/webhooks/event`
-* Click "Generate public & private key" And move the `private.key` file into your project directory.
+* Click "Generate public & private key" and move the `private.key` file into your project directory.
 * Click "Save changes"

 Your application is now ready to send you any predefined webhooks!

+> **Note** If you're using ngrok without an account, `<your ngrok url>` will be different every time you run ngrok.
+Remember to update your webhook URLs every time you run the command.
+Alternatively, sign up for a free account to make the URL persist.

 ## Collect Voice Recordings